camerondugan/camerondugan.com/_posts/2023-03-12-bottles-stuck-fix.md

 The fix was to run Bottles in the command line via ```bottles```, and to wait for it to give the error.

 Open the file that has the error and add a # in front of the line creating the problem.
-Bottles suddenly works perfectly fine afterwords.
+Bottles suddenly works perfectly fine afterwards.

 Also, if you have the same issue but this doesn't work, in my case this was just a graphical/gtk issue and could have been avoided by using the ```bottles-cli``` commands to run applications and interact with your bottles.